See high Alpine passes, chocolate-box villages and lush mountain valleys on this weeklong rail journey through the heart of the Swiss Alps

-This seven-day tour also includes a trip on board the famous Glacier Express, known as the world's slowest express train, which chugs its way past an ever-changing vista of snow-dusted peaks, dense mountain forests, rushing rivers and pretty Alpine meadows at an average of just 22 miles per hour.
+This seven-day tour also includes a trip on board Switzerland's famous Glacier Express, known as the world's slowest express train, which chugs its way past an ever-changing vista of snow-dusted peaks, dense mountain forests, rushing rivers and pretty Alpine meadows at an average of just 22 miles per hour.

 Day by day itinerary

 Arrive and transfer to the Swissotel Zurich, whose spectacular rooftop infinity pool is not to be missed.
 Spend the rest of the day admiring the lake and mountain views, or perhaps take an optional sightseeing tour with a private guide and driver.